aconno/BleDemo/README.md

 In SensorBleService, you can also find the code which saves the deserialized values into the sharedPreferences.
 After persisting the values into sharedPreferences, a broadcast is sent from the persist functions.
 This broadcast will trigger the UI update with the sensor values from the Intent.

+The update of the views is done in the update method of the SensorCardView card.